 - They may be able to employ a single contractor to install the water, gas and electricity infrastructure;

-- It may work out cheaper to self-lay than requisition;
+- It may work out cheaper to Self-Lay than requisition, and

 Find an accredited SLP

-For more information, please read the Code of Practice for the Self-Laying of Mains and Services .
-You should also read our Self Lay Policy and Developers’ Charter and our company-specific guidance.
+For more information, please read the Design Construction Specification.
+You should also read our Self-Lay Policy and Developers’ Charter.